infeeeee/ha-argos/README.md

 Everything is set up in the `configuration.yaml`.
 Just place it next to the script. you can start from `configuration.yaml.example`, just copy and edit it.

-The variable names are based on Home-assistant's Lovelace yaml config.
+The variable names are based on Home Assistant's Lovelace yaml config.

 To reload the changed config use the reload button.